 - verify the candidate's identity. - obtain a CRB check form the DIC for those who live or work in Kenya) and/or appropriate checks for those who have worked overseas (ideally from every country they have worked). - seek a self-declaration of medical and physical fitness to work with children. - use application forms (CVs are not accepted by themselves) for paid roles. - a minimum of two interviewers to look for any gaps in employment history and explore these gaps during interview, one of whom, at least, will be trained in safer recruitment.
 A written note will be made on the application form once reasons for gaps have been established - ensure at least one reference is from a previous employer and specifically ask if there have been any concerns or allegations about the applicant's behaviour and attitudes towards children, any disciplinary action, and confirmation of the applicant's responsibilities.
 Compare this information with that provided by the applicant.
-Any inconsistencies or concerns regarding the information provided in a personal reference must be followed up directly with the referee - check all references by a follow-up phone call to the referees - check and confirm professional qualifications, as appropriate - verify the candidate's right to work in Kenya. - seek to explore the applicant's attitudes towards children and young people, their motivation for pursuing the role, and managing boundaries, at interview. - always ensure that any other uncertainty or inconsistency about the information provided about the applicant is followed up and resolved. - record details of the successful candidates and checks done on the school's single centralised register.
+Any inconsistencies or concerns regarding the information provided in a personal reference must be followed up directly with the referee - carry out an online check as part of the shortlisting process to identify any incidents or issues that have happened, and are publicly available online, which may need to be explored with the applicant at interview - check all references by a follow-up phone call to the referees - check and confirm professional qualifications, as appropriate - verify the candidate's right to work in Kenya. - seek to explore the applicant's attitudes towards children and young people, their motivation for pursuing the role, and managing boundaries, at interview. - always ensure that any other uncertainty or inconsistency about the information provided about the applicant is followed up and resolved. - record details of the successful candidates and checks done on the school's single centralised register.